leonawicz/CommCharts4/docs/md/03_variability.md

     &lt;script&gt;&lt;/script&gt;
   &lt;/body&gt;
-&lt;/html&gt; ' scrolling='no' frameBorder='0' seamless class='rChart  highcharts  ' id='iframe-chart11cc780e6ece'> </iframe>
+&lt;/html&gt; ' scrolling='no' frameBorder='0' seamless class='rChart  highcharts  ' id='iframe-chart198453d5bad'> </iframe>
  <style>iframe.rChart{ width: 100%; height: 500px;}</style>

 ##
 #### Floating bars

-However, the focus now is on plotting the data differently, in a way that will enhance the view of variability, while at the same time benefiting from complete removal of the bar baseline problem (for temperature).
+The focus now is on plotting the data differently, in a way that will enhance the view of variability, while at the same time benefiting from complete removal of the bar baseline problem (for temperature).
 Whereas measures of spread or dispersion around a mean cannot be inferred from looking at a mean value (this is why we must add explicit error bars), measures of center can be inferred relatively easily from a plot of dispersion without having to add layers to the plot.